drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 The optics have a magnification factor equal to the ratio of the focal lengths of the lenses.
 Our pixel size is 8μmx200μm, so at 1:1 a 200μm slit makes good use of the pixel height but we give up some resolution.
 Our resolution limited line width works out to be about 3nm.

-The following shows the spectra produced with our spectrometer comapre to that produced by a popular commercial instrument, reportedly an Ocean Optics HR2000 (list price approximately $4,000 to $6,000).
-The spectrum produced by the commercial instrument can be found [here](https://commons.wikimedia.org/wiki/File:Fluorescent_lighting_spectrum_peaks_labelled.svg).
+The following shows the spectra produced with our spectrometer comapre to that produced by a popular commercial instrument, reportedly an Ocean Optics HR2000 (list price approximately
+\$4,000 to \$6,000).
+The spectrum produced by the commercial instrument [can be found here](https://commons.wikimedia.org/wiki/File:Fluorescent_lighting_spectrum_peaks_labelled.svg).

-Notice that (a) we have slightly better resolution, (b) there are some differences in peak heights and (c) we have a flatter baseline between groups of spectral lines.
-It looks like the Ocean Optics instrument is attenuating strong narrow lines (see the relative height of peak 12 and peaks 6-11, peaks 4 and 5, and again all of these to peak 3).
-That might be consistent with our description of dV/dt effects that need to be avoided in the signal acquisition circuitry.
+Notice that (a) we have slightly better resolution, (b) there are some differences in peak heights and (c) we have a flatter baseline throughout the spectrum.
+It seems that the Ocean Optics instrument is attenuating strong narrow lines (see for example, the relative height of peak 12 to peaks 6-11, peak 4 to 5, and all of these to peak 3).
+That behavior in the Ocean Optics instrument might be consistent with a combination of low pass filtering and the dV/dt effect that we mentioned in the introduction and which will be described later.
-The poor baseline requires some further investigation, but we see that in a well designed instrument the baseline can be nearly flat.
+The poor baseline requires some further investigation, but we see that in a well designed instrument (spectrum on the left) the baseline can be nearly flat.
 The reader might also notice that we have better resolution and better sensitivity in the blue, perhaps related to the higher density grating and better optical design.
-Of course another important difference in the two spectrometers is that our cost is under $400, i.e., 1/10 of the cost of the commercial instrument.
+Of course another important difference in the two spectrometers is that the cost for the spectrometr on the let can be under $400, i.e., 1/10 of the cost of the commercial instrument.

 <p align="center">
 <img src="Images/Fl_0.02s_frameset64.20250710.101229.398269.lccd.jpg" alt="New Fluorescent lamp spectrum" width="45%">